Koko-Dev/react-widgets/README.md

 # React-Widgets

-This project is a React Application which consists of components such as:
+This project is a React Application which consists of four widgets:
 -- An Accordion Component

--- A Wikipedia API serach component
+-- A Wikipedia API search component (Wikipedia API required)

 -- A Dropdown item selection component

--- A Google Translate API componet
+-- A Google Translate API component (Google Translate API required)

 ## Available Scripts